jonahgolden/ndbc-buoy-scraper/README.md

 ## Use
 ---
 All data can be accessed using the RealtimeScraper and HistoricalScraper classes.
-Both classes take a buoy id to initialize, contain metadata about the buoy, and have similar methods for retrieving data, and
+Both classes take a buoy id to initialize, contain metadata about the buoy, and have similar methods for retrieving data.

 ### Metadata
 All supported metadata is generated as a dictionary when an object is initialized.